 I ask our local governments likewise to streamline their operations and slash red tape.
 There must be continuity between national and local governments in their efforts to be investor-friendly.

 We will address issues related to the savings rate, so that the cost of domestic capital can be reduced.
 These issues are tied up with the strength of the financial and fiscal sectors.

-To those speculating against the peso, i only have this to say: have you no pity for the common people, have you no love for your country?
-Makonsyensya naman kayo.
+To those speculating against the peso, I only have this to say: Have you no pity for the common people, have you no love for your country?
+Makunsyensya naman kayo.

 And I ask Congress to enact laws on capital market reform such as the Personal Equity Retirement Act, the Investment Company Act, the Securitization Act, and amendments to the Securities Regulation Code.

 With regard to the fiscal sector, we will control the budget deficit by collecting taxes vigorously and spending money prudently.
 For the longer term, I ask Congress to enact a law providing for a gross income tax.